ItsCosmas/skiza-sse/README.md

 ## Expose to the Internet Via ngrok

+### Detailed Manual Steps

 To receive postbacks on your local setup, you can expose the postback endpoint via ngrok
 1. Create an account at [ngrok](https://dashboard.ngrok.com/)

-2. On the backend directory shell `cd backend` use your favorite 21 JDK `sdk use java 21-librca`
+2. On the backend directory shell `cd backend` use your favorite 21 JDK `sdk use java 25-librca`

 3. Ensure docker is running and build a docker image using spring boot cloud native build pack `./mvnw spring-boot:build-image`

 4. Create an `.env` file at project root `cp .env.example .env`
-   - Confirm you are on project root/directory you cloned into
+   - Confirm you are on the project root /directory you cloned into
     ```shell
     ls
     # README.md       backend         compose.yml     demo            frontend